How about making an outdoor New Year’s resolution?

 The Arizona Game and Fish Department offers some simple resolutions, any one of which should be easy for an outdoors enthusiast to stick to:

 - Fish local.
-Make it a point to wet a line this year at one (or more) of 40-plus waters in the Community Fishing Program that are seasonally stocked with channel catfish, bluegill and rainbow trout.
+Make it a point to wet a line this year at one (or more) of the state’s 40-plus waters in the Community Fishing Program that are seasonally stocked with channel catfish, bluegill and rainbow trout.
 This is a great way to introduce a youngster to a fun, lifelong sport.
 Your reward?
 Hearing that youngster squeal with delight while pulling in his or her first fish.
-Buy a license online today at www.azgfd.com/license/ (youth under age 10 do not need to purchase a license).
+Buy a general fishing license, or combination hunt and fish license, online at www.azgfd.com/license/ (youth under age 10 do not need a license).

 - Support wildlife.
-Wildlife lovers can put their money where their heart is by signing up for a Conservation Membership Package.
+Wildlife lovers can put their money where their heart is by joining our Conservation Membership program.
 Your annual dues provide much-needed funding to sustain important wildlife and habitat conservation projects.
+Help to ensure a wildlife legacy for the future.

 - Take a youngster outdoors.
 Look for animal tracks together and identify the critter that made them.
 Armed with only a bird identification guide, embark on a “hunting” expedition and see how many species you can find.
 A day in the field will create memories that last a lifetime — for both of you.